 Facial cleansers are not all the same.
-They target a person’s needs in their skincare routine whether it is for makeup removal, anti-aging prevention, or exfoliation.
+They target a person’s needs in their skincare routine whether it is for makeup removal, anti-ageing prevention, brightening, or exfoliation.

 In this blog post, I’ll be speaking about basic facial cleaners and what to look for in your drugstore aisle.

 What to Look For in a Facial Cleanser